mcembalest/prism/README.md

 # SnowKite

-SnowKite is the customer co-pilot for software products, helping your customers know what to do and understand what is on their screen.
+SnowKite is the agent in your product, helping your customers understand what's going on and what to do next.

 ## Quick Start